Code-Institute-Submissions/StephenJ2020-Sportmaster_JanResub/README.md

 .
 Build a ﬁtness subscription application
 .
 Build a site to sell your graphic design services

-I have decided to create a
+I have decided to create an eCommerce site for a local sports shop called Sportmaster.
+This is a small family run business who don't currently have a website but they did use Facebook during the various pandemic related lockdowns to offer a "click & collect" service.
+This highlighted to me their clear need for a fully functioning eCommerce website.

 ## Project Requirements